sicktastic/plain-text/README.md

-# Countries in Plain Text
+# Plain Text Goodness

-List of countries in plain text.
+Things you need all the time... in plain text